Tina Paner: Career

 In 2013, she came back to Manila with her daughter Luisane Kristiel.
 She has since been active in acting on television series.

 On April 21, 2013, she did a show at Zirkoh Tomas Morato with her sister Danita Paner with Ferown band, Sam Milby and Rico J. Puno.
 She sang a duet with Sam Milby on the song "Bakit Ngayon Ka Lang".
 The show was produced by DR Productions.

 In 2014, Paner had a series of shows at Casino Filipino (PAGCOR), at Mactan Satellite with Ramon Christopher (Feb.
 12) and at 365 Plaza Satellite in San Nicolas, Ilocos Norte (Feb.
 28).
 The other show was with her fellow Triplet member Manilyn Reynes.

-In April 2014, she showed her other talent, dancing which she learned from That's Entertainment and applied it on the show Celebrity Dance Battle for two Saturdays on TV5.
+In April 2014, she showed her other talent, dancing, which she learned from That's Entertainment and applied it on the show Celebrity Dance Battle for two Saturdays on TV5.
 Her challengers were actress Iwa Moto and showbiz news writer Shalala.

 On May 22, 2014, Lea Salonga wrote an article in the Philippine Daily Inquirer titled "Letting Young Voices Be Heard" wherein she mentioned both Kristina Paner and Manilyn Reynes; "...Here's the thing: Young artists are impressionable and malleable, which is a wonderful thing.
 If and when influenced the right way, you create a singer who carries not only proper technique coupled with emotional accessibility, but a great respect for their chosen art form.
 That was something cultivated very early on in me, and in many child singers back in the day.
 Voices of young singers like Kristina Paner and Manilyn Reynes always deserved respect not only because the tonal quality was just beautiful, but also because they were also able to express themselves clearly and from the heart.
 Theirs are voices I will be looking to for guidance as I coach my wards in preparation for battles."

 On July 17, 2016, Regine Velasquez's cookbook Bongga sa Kusina was launched and it featured the recipe titled "Tina Paner's Sinigang na Lechon" in one of its collections of delicacies when she guested on Velasquez's TV show Sarap Diva.
 The recipe also featured a picture of Paner's face beside the recipe title.

 On September 9, 2017, she had a concert at the Music Museum with Manilyn Reynes and Sheryl Cruz titled 'The Triplet Concert' with guests from the series Meant to Be; Addy Raj, Ivan Dorschner, Jak Roberto and Ken Chan.

 In April 2019, Paner and her daughter Shane modeled for Style Stellar – The House of Bea Bianca launch.

 Her other name according to her was Ma.
 Kharine Gomez written in the That's Entertainment magazine in the late 1980s.

+On April 30, 2020, Tina and her fellow co-stars from That's Entertainment namely Manilyn Reynes, Sheryl Cruz, Keempee de Leon, Romnick Sarmenta, Ramon Christopher Gutierrez, and Janno Gibbs reunited on a music video of Janno Gibbs's instagram page titled "That's Quarantainment".